rajatvd/rajatvd.github.io/_posts/2018-09-30-Generating-Words-From-Embeddings.md

     <figcaption>The model architecture of the character level decoder</figcaption>
 </figure>

-I used a simple generative character level recurrent decoder model to generate the words character by character.
-This means that the output of the model is a probability over characters, and the input is the previously generated character.
-I condition the model on the meaning of the word by initializing the hidden state of the RNN based on the word embedding.
-In particular, I pass the word vector through a simple fully connected layer and use that to initialize the hidden state of the RNN.

 This model therefore uses the initial hidden state as a sort of input as opposed to the actual inputs to the RNN.